 SERS was established by the legislature in 1998, and the plan became effective in 2000.
-SERS retirement benefit provisions are established in Chapters 41.34 and 41.35 RCW.
-SERS members include classified employees of school districts and educational service districts.
+SERS retirement benefit provisions are established in RCW Chapters 41.34 and 41.35.
 SERS is a cost-sharing, multiemployer retirement system comprised of two separate plans for membership purposes.
 SERS Plan 2 is a defined benefit plan and SERS Plan 3 is a defined benefit plan with a defined contribution component.
+SERS members include classified employees of school districts and educational service districts.

+SERS is reported as two separate plans for accounting purposes: Plan 2/3 and Plan 3.
+Plan 2/3 accounts for the defined benefits of Plan 2 members and the defined benefit portion of benefits for Plan 3 members.
+Plan 3 accounts for the defined contribution portion of benefits for Plan 3 members.
 Although members can only be a member of either Plan 2 or Plan 3, the defined benefit portions of Plan 2 and Plan 3 are accounted for in the same pension trust fund.
 All assets of this Plan 2/3 defined benefit plan may legally be used to pay the defined benefits of any of the Plan 2 or Plan 3 members or beneficiaries.
-Therefore, Plan 2/3 is a single plan for accounting purposes.
+Therefore, Plan 2/3 is considered to be a single plan for accounting purposes.

-SERS provides retirement, disability, and death benefits.
-Retirement benefits for Plan 2 are calculated as 2% times the member's Average Final Compensation (AFC) times the member's years of service.
-Defined benefits for Plan 3 are calculated using 1% times the member's AFC times the member's years of service.
-AFC is the monthly average of the member's 60 consecutive highest-paid service credit months.

-Members are eligible for retirement with a full benefit at age 65 with at least five years of service credit.
+SERS provides retirement, disability and death benefits.
+Retirement benefits are determined as two percent of the member's average final compensation (AFC) times the member's years of service for Plan 2 and one percent of AFC for Plan 3.
+The AFC is the monthly average of the member's 60 highest-paid consecutive service months before retirement, termination or death.
+There is no cap on years of service credit.
+Members are eligible for retirement with a full benefit at 65 with at least five years of service credit.
 Retirement before age 65 is considered an early retirement.
-SERS members who have at least 20 years of service credit and are 55 years of age or older are eligible for early retirement with a reduced benefit.
-The benefit is reduced by a factor that varies according to age for each year before age 65.
+SERS members, who have at least 20 years of service credit and are 55 years of age or older, are eligible for early retirement with a reduced benefit.